-To be accepted into the Master of Arts in Teaching (MAT) degree program in the Department of Educational Foundations and Literacy, students must: (a) complete an undergraduate degree with a minimum cumulative grade point average of 2.75, and (b) contact Graduate Studies to apply for the MAT.
+To be accepted into the Master of Arts in Teaching (MAT) degree program Secondary and Middle School concentrations in the Department of Educational Foundations and Literacy, students must: (a) complete an undergraduate degree with a minimum cumulative grade point average of 2.75, and (b) contact Graduate Studies to apply for the MAT.
 Candidates must submit a certification plan, signed by the Director of Certification, for the purpose of assigning a MAT graduate adviser and identifying the MAT area of concentration.